About Jellyfish

 The long iteration

 Three other companies started and run in parallel.
-Small teams hired here and there to keep building, breaking, and rebuilding what would become Jellyfish.
+Small teams form around every Jellyfish attempt — friends, classmates, collaborators — building, breaking, and rebuilding what would become this product.
 Lots of versions.
-None of them were ready.
+None of them ready yet, but every attempt the same shape: never a one-person show.

 2024